keypom/keypom-docs/docs/Tutorials/Advanced/ticketing/ticket-code.md

 You can see lines 1, 22, and 43 hold conditions on the current key uses.
 * **`curUse` is 1**: The ticket app should show a QR code representing the linkdrop link.
 The `QrCode` component is rendered by passing in the `link` state variable created earlier.
 * **`curUse` is 2**: The first claim was done by the bouncer, and thus should give the user the option to claim their POAP.
 This is done with the same linkdrop link.
+* **`curUse` is 0**: The second claim was used, and thus the key was depleted and deleted.
+Here, the user will be given resources to continue learning about NEAR.
 * **`curUse` is anything else**: Currently this is used as a problem shooting page, just to see what the key use is.
-If the key use is 0, that means the key is depleted and deleted.

-**ADD CURUSE 3 TO ONBOARD TO NEAR AND TEST**

 ### Full Code
 The full code, including the set up and the rendering, can be seen below.